Abhay030/MCP-Partner-Pickup/README.md

 #   🛵 Micro Collection Partner (MCP) System 💰

 ##   📦 Overview

-The **MCP System** is a comprehensive solution designed to revolutionize the management of pickup partners in micro collection services. 🚀 This dual-application platform (web and mobile) empowers Micro Collection Partners (MCPs) to efficiently orchestrate their operations, from partner administration and order logistics to seamless financial transactions. [cite: 1, 5]
+The **MCP System** is a comprehensive solution designed to revolutionize the management of pickup partners in micro collection services. 🚀 This dual-application platform (web and mobile) empowers Micro Collection Partners (MCPs) to efficiently orchestrate their operations, from partner administration and order logistics to seamless financial transactions. [cite: 1, 2, 3, 4, 5]

 This system provides MCPs with essential tools to:

-* 💰 Manage wallet balances and transaction histories.
+* 💰 Manage wallet balances and transaction histories. [cite: 2, 3]
-* 👥 Oversee pickup partners, including onboarding, role assignment, and performance tracking.
+* 👥 Oversee pickup partners, including onboarding, role assignment, and performance tracking. [cite: 3, 6]
-* 🚚 Track order statuses in real-time and dispatch them to partners.
+* 🚚 Track order statuses in real-time and dispatch them to partners. [cite: 4, 6]
-* 💸 Handle financial flows, such as funding wallets and distributing earnings.
+* 💸 Handle financial flows, such as funding wallets and distributing earnings. [cite: 3]

 **✨ Project Status:**